sednalab/IoTECS/README.md

-# IoTECS -- A Lean Simulator for Stress Testing of Cloud-Native IoT Systems: A Domain Specific Language and Industrial Case Studies
+# A Lean Simulator for Stress Testing of Cloud-Native IoT Systems: A Domain Specific Language and Industrial Case Studies

 This repository hosts the `A Lean Simulator for Stress Testing of Cloud-Native IoT Systems: A Domain Specific Language and Industrial Case Studies` paper.
 The main focus of the project is the `IoTECS` domain-specific language (DSL) designed to simulate edge-to-cloud interactions for testing IoT systems.